 But more often than not, I just install a standard prefab Schluter niche, or a Wedi niche.
 Both of these brands come in several sizes that can meet the needs of most homeowners.

-And when waterproof integrity and ease of installation is a priority for a client, I routinely install a prefabricated stainless steel niche or a well engineered retrofit stainless steel corner shelf instead.
+And when waterproof integrity and ease of installation is a priority for a client, I routinely install a prefabricated stainless steel niche or a well-engineered, in-grout, stainless steel corner shelf instead.

 Prefabricated SS niches reduce framing complexity, eliminate waterproofing and tiling hassles, significantly shorten installation time, and eliminate the water vapor permeance problem altogether.